Text Link

 In this article

-Receiving treatment for disordered eating from medical professionals who understand the additional barriers transgender people experience, as well as their unique needs is of the utmost importance.
-For example, many transgender people, particularly transgender youth do not have a safe, stable home environment where they can find care, and support for their disordered eating.
-It is estimated that 40-60% of all homeless youth are part of the LGBTQIA community, and when they try to find a home, 1 in 5 transgender people report experiencing discrimination, including eviction, due to their gender identity.
-(13)
+Additionally, many transgender people, particularly transgender youth, do not have a safe, stable home environment where they can find care and support for their recovery.
+It is estimated that 40-60% of all homeless youth are part of the LGBTQIA community, and when they try to find a home, 1 in 5 transgender people report experiencing discrimination, including eviction, due to their gender identity.5,6

 Treating transgender people with eating disorders